Short history of the Palestine and Israel conflict and why supporting Israel matters for America’s future

 The critical support of the United States

-To this date, the number of countries supporting Israel has /dwindled.
-In 2022, many countries supported Nakba Day, which the UN Assembly voted in favor of.
+To this date, the number of countries supporting Israel is dwindling.
+In 2022, many countries supported Nakba Day (an anti-Israel celebration), which the U.N.
+Assembly voted in favor of.